Critical Care Nurses Become COVID-19 Sisters

 What do you say to someone who is in the intensive care unit with COVID-19, facing the worst symptoms of an illness that has changed every aspect of life?

-If you're critical care nurses Melanie Lim or Joy Gerales, you tell them you've been there.
+If you're critical care nurses Melani Lim or Joy Gerales, you tell them you've been there.

-"I went there, and I'm here with you right now, and I know you can come back from it, too," Melanie says to patients now.
+"I went there, and I'm here with you right now, and I know you can come back from it, too," Melani says to patients now.
 "Patients need to hear that."

 "I probably didn't have a wink of sleep before my first day back after being sick with COVID-19.
 My heart raced to the roof when I was walking in the door."